robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 Illustrate the marginal prior and posterior with `prior_posterior`.
-The illustration can be the weighted national average or any combination of regional posteriors, see the variable `reg` which include all if set to `[1:21]` or only Uppsala if `[2]`.
+The illustration can be the weighted national average or any combination of regional posteriors, see the variable `reg` which include all if set to `[1:21]`, or only Uppsala if `[2]`.
 ```
-savetofile=false;
+savetofile = false;
-reg = [1:21]
+reg = [1:21];
-prior_posterior; % generates the weighted national average, as in the paper.
+prior_posterior; % generates the weighted national average
+                 % (as in the paper)

 reg = [2]
-prior_posterior; % generates the same but only for Uppsala.
+prior_posterior; % Uppsala only
 ```

 ### Fig. 3:
 7-day ahead predictions per region, and exemplified for Uppsala in `lagplot`.
-The function unpacks prediction samples generated using `weekly_predict` wrapper `laggen`
+The function unpacks prediction samples generated using the `weekly_predict` wrapper `laggen`

 ```
-savetofile=false;
+savetofile = false;
-generateData=0; % if the laggen call was already made
+generateData = 0; % if the laggen call was already made
-reg = [2]; % Uppsala figure, [1] for Stockholm and so on.
+reg = [2];        % Uppsala figure, [1] for Stockholm and so on
 lagplot;
 ```

 ### Fig. 4:
-The proportion of recovered invididuals per region, and Stockholm in particular `recovered`.
-Stockholm in particular because we have included validating sources which themselves only consider that region.
-The validating sources are included by .csv: [`fhmAnti`, `fhmAntiGivare`, `RecPaperEstimate`], see the paper for the sources.
+The proportion of recovered invididuals per region, and Stockholm in particular, see `recovered`.
+Stockholm in particular because we have included validating sources which only consider that region.
+The validating sources are included as .csv: [`fhmAnti`, `fhmAntiGivare`, `RecPaperEstimate`], see the paper for the sources.
 The call is simply
 ```
-savetofile=false;
+savetofile = false;
-recovered; % generates the recoverd plot in the paper.
+recovered; % generates the plot in the paper
 ```

 ### Fig. 5 (& 7)
-The posterior reproduction number (4-week) and the marginal boostrap (daily) per region can be illustrated by `Rposterior`.
-In which the region of interest is specified by `reglist`.
+The posterior reproduction number (4-week constant) and the marginal boostrap (daily) per region can be illustrated by `Rposterior`.
+The region of interest is specified by `reglist`.
 In Fig. 5 `= [2]`, and in Fig. S2 `= [1 10 12 8 9 19]`.
-The 4-week posterior is illustrated using a boxplot, the daily as a red line, and for comparison (or validation) we also include the estimate given by PHA per region.
+The 4-week posterior is illustrated using a boxplot, the daily as a red line, and for comparison we also include the estimate given by PHA per region.
 ```
 clear reg
-savetofile=false;
+savetofile = false;
-Rposterior; % generates the figures for the 7 regions in the paper
+Rposterior; % generates the figures for the 7 selected
+            % regions in the paper

-reg = [2]
+reg = [2];
 Rposterior; % only generates the figure for Uppsala
 ```

 ### Fig. 6:
-As the posterior Kalman filter can give an estimate of the proportion of recovered individuals, similarly the filter can also give an estimate of the number of symptomatic or the symptomatic incidence.
-The latter is often what servailence studies (testing) tries to uncover.
-In `IincFac` we do exactly this, we recover the symtomatic incidence and compare it to the positive tests by PHA in Stockholm and Uppsala.
+As the posterior Kalman filter can give an estimate of the proportion of recovered individuals, similarly the filter can also give an estimate of the number of symptomatic and/or the symptomatic incidence.
+The latter is often what screening studies via testing try to uncover.
+In `IincFac` we do exactly this, we query the model for the symptomatic incidence and compare it to the positive tests by PHA in Stockholm and Uppsala.
 Figures can be generates in batch, or by region.
 ```
 savetofile = false;
 reg = [1] % Stockolm
 IincFac;

-savetofile = true; % the figure names are re-used and we suggest saving.
+% (the figure names are re-used and we suggest saving:)
+savetofile = true;
 reg = [1 2] % Stockholm and Uppsala
 IincFac;
 ```

 ### Fig. 9:
-The pre-processing of the data (as discussed under Results → Data) corrects the distribution of diseased incidence per weekday to achieve one that is closer to uniformly distributed.
-If not close to uniform, it is telling to be a data entry issue as nothing intrisict about the infection should decide that one day is >5 times likely to have more reported deaths on.
-The illustration is reproducable in `weekday_smoothing`.
+The pre-processing of the data (as discussed under Results → Data) and further detailed in the SI smoothes the distribution of deceased incidence per weekday to achieve one that is closer to uniformly distributed.
+The illustration in the SI is reproducable in `weekday_smoothing`.
 ```
-savetofile=false;
+savetofile = false;
 reg = 1; % Stockholm
 weekday_smoothing;